d2l-ai/d2l-en/chapter_introduction/index.md

 By *learning* here,
 we mean improving at some task over time.
 But who is to say what constitutes an improvement?
-You might imagine that we could propose to update our model, and some people might disagree on whether the proposed update constituted an improvement or a decline.
+You might imagine that we could propose updating our model, and some people might disagree on whether our proposal constituted an improvement or not.

 In order to develop a formal mathematical system of learning machines, we need to have formal measures of how good (or bad) our models are.